 Credit Risks in Factoring Accounts Receivable

 An account receivable is no more than a representation of a contract right belonging to the seller – the right to collect money owed by the buyer under the contract for goods shipped.
 Contract rights can be assigned to another party.
 In a typical financing arrangement, the seller assigns its rights to collect the account to the financial institution.
 This is also called factoring, and the assignee is sometimes called the factor.

-Example: Assume DownPillow ships an ocean container of pillows to Japan and factors the account receivable with a U.S. bank.
+For Example: Assume DownPillow ships an ocean container of pillows to Japan and factors the account receivable with a U.S. bank.
 DownPillow now has its money, and the bank is awaiting payment directly from Japan.
 If a dispute breaks out over the quality of the pillows, the Japanese buyer may legally assert any claims and defenses against the collection by the bank.
-The buyer can then argue it doesn’t have to pay the bank because of breach of warranty by DownPillow.
+The buyer can then argue it doesn’t have to pay the bank because of a breach of warranty by DownPillow.
 DownPillow will have to repay the bank for money received and resolve the breach of contract suit with the buyer.
 For this reason, banker’s acceptance financing offers some advantages over accounts receivable financing because of the holder in due course rule.
 Some insurance companies offer commercial credit insurance to protect credit risks in factoring accounts receivable that become uncollectible bad debts.